Let's Read Wheel of Time

 Did Robert Jordan really need to describe Rand and the Aiel departing Rhuidean in such detail?
 Let’s see…

 Then we get a glimpse of Moiraine’s perspective.
-She regrets having to leave so many artifacts behind, but transporting them all simply was not feasible.
+She regrets having to leave so many artifacts behind, but transporting them all simply is not feasible.
 Thinking of the artifacts makes her reflect upon what she saw when she stepped into a ter’angreal during her earlier visit to Rhuidean.
 ThisĀ ter’angreal showed her many visions of possible futures, which she describes as “a spoonful of hope and a cup of despair.”
 In one of those futures, Moiraine whored herself out to Rand so that he got proper guidance, and it sounds like the Dark One might have won in that future.

 Was this chapter necessary?
 In the end, it could have been condensed down to “everyone departs Rhuidean and marches for Jangai Pass.”
 Jordan actually did use it for characterization, but given the punishing length of this series, perhaps it wouldn’t have killed him to throw in a little action as well.